HuggingEngine

 Set Load Arguments

 Then, you’ll need to set the model_load_kwargs when initializing your model, and use the engine as normal!
-This example shows the LlamaEngine, but the same arguments should apply to any subclass of the HuggingEngine.

 from transformers import BitsAndBytesConfig

-from kani.engines.huggingface.llama2 import LlamaEngine
+from kani.engines.huggingface import HuggingEngine

 quantization_config = BitsAndBytesConfig(load_in_4bit=True)

-engine = LlamaEngine(
+engine = HuggingEngine(

 model_load_kwargs={